 - Any regulatory, exchange body, enforcement, or court where we are required to do so by applicable law or regulation or at their request.

-- Central government, government agencies and departments, local authorities, law enforcement and other public bodies (i.e. Her Majesty's Revenue and Customs, Department for Work and Pensions, Child Support Agency).
+- Central government, government agencies and departments, local authorities, law enforcement and other public bodies (i.e. HM Revenue & Customs, Department for Work and Pensions, Child Support Agency).

 - Your relatives or guardians where there is a duty to do so i.e. to protect your or another person's vital interests or where it is in the interests of your relatives or guardians (and on balance does not infringe your rights).